jamescherti/jamescherti/README.md

 - **[vim-hjklmode](https://github.com/jamescherti/vim-hjklmode)**: Add hjkl navigation to all Vim modes.
 This Vim plugin will help you to break the habit of using the keys that make you move your hand away from the touch type position. <img align="right" alt="GitHub Repo stars" src="https://img.shields.io/github/stars/jamescherti/vim-hjklmode?style=social">

+- **[inhibit-mouse.el](https://github.com/jamescherti/inhibit-mouse.el)**: The package that allows disabling mouse input in Emacs.

-- **[org-ibullets](https://github.com/jamescherti/org-ibullets.el)**: A minor mode for Emacs that enhances Org mode by displaying heading bullets as UTF-8 characters.
+- **[org-ibullets.el](https://github.com/jamescherti/org-ibullets.el)**: A minor mode for Emacs that enhances Org mode by displaying heading bullets as UTF-8 characters.

 - **[git-commitflow](https://github.com/jamescherti/git-commitflow)**: A command-line interface that assists with the Git operations of adding, viewing differences, committing changes, and pushing updates.